Volume 19 Number 16

 *Watch for crop maturity, stand assessments, weed escapes, nutrient deficiencies, lodging issues

-*Monitor potato leafhopper, foliar, systemic and crown rot diseases.
+*Monitor potato leafhopper, foliar, systemic and crown rot diseases, signs of alfalfa snout beetle (in counties where ASB has been confirmed).

 *Monitor new seedings for potato leafhopper, pythium blight, phytopthora root rot.